pvdabeel/prolog/Documentation/Handbook/04-doc-architecture.md

 Each worker machine maintains its own local copy of the Portage tree (typically via a **git snapshot**) and runs `--sync` locally to build its own knowledge base.
 This ensures all workers reason against the same set of ebuilds — tree synchronisation is a prerequisite for consistent results across the cluster.

 Once a worker discovers the server, it polls the job queue for proving tasks: the server breaks a large proof (e.g. `@world`) into independent sub-goals, distributes them to available workers, and collects the results.
-Each worker runs the full pipeline locally (prover, planner, scheduler), so proving scales horizontally — adding more worker machines reduces wall-clock time for large proof sets.
+Each worker runs the full pipeline locally (resolver, orderer), so proving scales horizontally — adding more worker machines reduces wall-clock time for large proof sets.

 See [Chapter 14: Command-Line Interface](14-doc-cli.md) for the full mode reference and [Chapter 17: Distributed Proving](17-doc-distributed.md) for TLS certificate setup and cluster configuration.